“My data is 100% safe and secure in the cloud”, said no one ever, except possibly the slick brochure from the cloud service provider.

 4. Data Breaches

+Your data is valuable.
+Some of it is highly sensitive and should not be broadly available.
 Possibly the most famous data breach is when Target Corporation was infiltrated by hackers who stole the credit card numbers and other personal information of over 100 million customers.
 A major embarrassment, very expensive.

 Encryption is key, but not the only answer.
 Again, multiple layers of security are required along with intelligent monitoring and a robust quick action plan for when your data has been accessed.